Summary:

-- A filter’s loft rating, design, depth and composition all affect your airflow’s output as well as your maintenance costs
+• A filter’s loft rating, design, depth, and material composition all directly affect airflow performance and long-term maintenance costs

-Spray paint booths allow for perfect finishing in isolated, clean spaces by using controlled airflow.
-While moving the required airflow, the booth must have the ability to prevent paint particles from being released into the atmosphere.
-Filters are the mechanism that bears the brunt of this important requirement and their importance cannot be understated.
+Spray paint booths achieve precise, consistent finishing by maintaining controlled airflow within an isolated environment.
+While moving the required airflow, the booth must prevent paint particles from being released into the atmosphere.
+Filters are the mechanism that bears the brunt of this important requirement, and their importance cannot be overstated.

 Workplace and environmental safety aren’t the only reasons operators should care about picking the right filters for spray booths.
-Effective filtration of the fresh air into the booth also has a significant impact on the profitability and yield of the entire production process.
-Blocking potential contaminants from going into the booth is crucial for acceptable results with delicate projects.
+Blocking contaminants from entering the booth is critical for achieving the quality of finish that demanding applications require.

-While cheaper systems might cost less initially, a high-quality filter can last much longer, require less maintenance from workers and prevent the repercussions of environmental noncompliance.
+While lower-cost filters might carry a smaller upfront price tag, a high-quality filter can last much longer, require less maintenance from workers, and prevent the repercussions of environmental noncompliance.

 Paint Spray Booth Airflow Basics